Polypants/threejs_tutorial/README.md

 ## Setting up the Render Loop

-There’s one more thing we’ll need to set up before we can have the controles working.
+There’s one more thing we’ll need to set up before we can have the controls working.
 Right now, the `renderer.render()` is being run once, to display a single static image.
 To be able to update the scene, we’ll need to call it recursively (over and over) for each frame.
 We could use a `setInterval()` function, but `requestAnimationFrame()` has optimizations for this specific purpose, like pausing when we're not viewing the webpage.

 ```